 And by now you probably already know… with some of the lowest startup costs, one of the most proven successful small business ideas you can start working on right now is launching a blog of your own.
 For that reason, I recently put together a free guide that breaks down how to start a blog and I share the exact strategies I’ve used to turn my blog into a more than $50,000/mo business.

 Looking for Proven Small Business Ideas?
 Learn How to Start a Blog

-Come read my ultimate guide about how to start a blog that’s featured on Forbes, Business Insider and Entrepreneur.
+Come read my ultimate guide about how to start a blog (that earns me $50,000+ every month), as featured on Forbes, Business Insider and Entrepreneur.

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 Know that I only recommend tools and learning resources I’ve personally used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can’t afford or that you’re not yet ready to implement.

 The question I’m asked most (by far) when I speak with fellow entrepreneurs is, “How do I know which business ideas are best for me?”
-This is always quickly followed by, “How do I start on this side business idea while I’m still working my full-time job?”
+This is always quickly followed by, “How do I start on this small business idea while I’m still working my full-time job?”